Profile Anonymization

 Anonymize Profile Fields

-Select the Profile fields for this Account that you want to anonymize when selecting individual Profiles under Profile Anonymization, below.
+Select the Profile fields for this Account that you want to anonymize when you select individual Profiles under Profile Anonymization, below.

 Best Practice: make these selections once, and they will always be applied whenever you anonymize profiles in this account.